ekuester/Periodic-Table-Molecular-Formula/README.md

 make install
 periodictable.sh
 ```
-will build and run the program for the current user.
-The Linux way of localization for the dutch/german/italian translation files is adapted.
+will build and run the program for the current user (replace username accordingly).
+The Linux way of localization for the dutch/french/german/italian translation files is adapted.

 Alternatively (but only as english version) you can easily compile and run the program in Terminal with the added shell script:
 ```